Actifio/AGMPowerCLI/UsageExamples.md

 -nic1externalip  Only 'none' and 'auto' are valid choices.
 If you don't use this variable then the default for nic1 is 'none'
 -nic1internalip  Only specify this is you want to set an internal IP.
 Otherwise the IP for nic1 will be auto assigned.
 ```
-Optionally you can also change the disk type of the disks in the new GCP VM:
+Optionally you can also change the disk type of the disks in the new Compute Engine VM:
 ```
 -disktype        Has to be one of:   pd-balanced, pd-extreme, pd-ssd, pd-standard   All disks in the instance will use this disk type
 ```